poga/devpoga.org/content/_index.md

 - A (work-in-progress) [learning material](/distributed_system/) for aspiring distributed system engineers,

-...as well as many other software and hardware [open-source projects](https://github.com/poga).
+...as well as many other [open-source projects](https://github.com/poga).

 ## Publications and Talks